haraldkoch/kochhaus-home/README.md

 I have two longer-term goals:

-1. migrate many of the apps that I currently run on Linode to a K8S cluster at Linode or Digital Ocean.
+1. migrate many of the apps that I currently run on Linode to my HomeLab.
 2. Build a small Raspberry Pi cluster at home to run a lot of infrastructure, with the intent of being able to run off a small UPS during power outages.

 ---